Whitehill Chase Foundation

 Given the limited public information about this foundation's grant-making approach, the following factors appear relevant based on their stated priorities and historical grant patterns:

-Geographic Alignment: Strong preference for organizations serving the Bordon and Whitehill area of Hampshire.
+Geographic Alignment: Strong preference for organisations serving the Bordon and Whitehill area of Hampshire.
 This appears to be the foundation's primary geographic focus stemming from its historical connection to the Whitehill Chase property.

-Serving People in Genuine Need: The foundation explicitly prioritizes “people who are in genuine need,” indicating that organizations should demonstrate the needs of their beneficiaries and the impact funding will have.
+Serving People in Genuine Need: The foundation explicitly prioritises “people who are in genuine need,” indicating that organisations should demonstrate the needs of their beneficiaries and the impact funding will have.

-Historical Funding Patterns: The foundation has historically supported Christian organizations, hospices, and children's charities.
+Historical Funding Patterns: The foundation has historically supported Christian organisations, hospices, and children's charities.
 While not explicitly stated as requirements, these areas appear to align with trustee interests.

-Established Organizations: All documented grant recipients have been registered charities or established charitable bodies, not individuals or informal community groups.
+Established Organisations: All documented grant recipients have been registered charities or established charitable bodies, not individuals or informal community groups.

 Local Knowledge: Given the small scale and absence of formal application processes, the trustees likely rely on local knowledge and existing relationships within the charitable sector in their priority geographic area.